evcc-io/evcc/README.md

 ### Features

 - simple and clean user interface
-- multiple [chargers](#charger): Wallbe (tested with Wallbe Eco S), Phoenix controllers (similar to Wallbe), go-eCharger, openWB slave, any other charger using scripting
+- multiple [chargers](#charger): Wallbe (tested with Wallbe Eco S), Phoenix controllers (similar to Wallbe), go-eCharger, openWB slave, Mobile Charger Connect (currently used by Porsche), any other charger using scripting
 - more chargers experimentally supported: NRGKick, SimpleEVSE, EVSEWifi
 - different [vehicles](#vehicle) to show battery status: Audi (eTron), BMW (i3), Tesla, Nissan (Leaf), any other vehicle using scripting
 - integration with home automation - supports shell scripts and MQTT